meshcloud/meshcloud-docs/docs/administration.mesh-policies.md

 To learn more about how meshPolicies work, please click [here](meshcloud.policies.md).

 After creating a meshPolicy, every meshSubjects defined in meshPolicy will be evaluated.
 All violations caused by the new meshPolicy will be logged.
-These can be either fixed by customer admins or partner admins, by picking the right tag values.
+These can be either fixed by workspace managers or partner admins, by picking the right tag values.

 ## Edit meshPolicies